Hurricane Dog (1950): Impact and aftermath

 Heavy rain fell in the Mid-Atlantic States, leading to flash floods in some locations.
 In Bel Air, Maryland, a car drove into the swollen Little Gunpowder Falls; three people in the car drowned and a fourth was injured.
 A further two people drowned in Lexington, Virginia.
 Though newspaper sources attributed the heavy rainfall to Hurricane Dog, this was not confirmed.
 The hurricane deposited light to moderate rainfall across southeastern Massachusetts, ranging from around 1 in to about 4 to 5 inches (100 to 125 mm) near Nantucket.
 In Provincetown, a car hit a woman—neither the driver nor the victim was able to see due to the rains.
 A man in Falmouth was paralyzed from the waist downwards after coming into contact with a wet tree limb next to a downed power line.

 The hurricane produced high tides and rough surf along the East Coast of the United States, with coastal flooding reported along some beaches in Rhode Island.
 The hurricane capsized or damaged several boats along the coastline, including two large vessels in Nantucket.
 In Marblehead, Massachusetts, the surf grounded at least 15 vessels from the harbor onto a coastal causeway.
-Near Cape Cod, damage to fishermen's assets totaled $150,000 (1950 USD$, 2009 USD).
+Near Cape Cod, damage to fishermen's assets totaled $150,000.
 Tides along Nantucket were reported at the highest levels since the 1944 Great Atlantic Hurricane.
 Hurricane Dog produced powerful wind gusts along coastal areas of New England, which caused widespread power outages, including a loss of power to 15 towns on Cape Cod, to hundreds of residences on Nantucket, and to several other locations in the area.
 Additionally, winds from the hurricane destroyed two small barns and uprooted a few trees, some of which blocked roads.
-Overall damage was fairly light, totaling about $2 million (1950 USD$, 2009 USD)—a much lower total than would have been expected if the hurricane had made landfall.
+Overall damage was fairly light, totaling about $2 million.
 In all, 12 people died in New England as a result of the hurricane.
 Two ships went missing during the storm along the coast of Nova Scotia, with a crew of six people each; their status is unknown, and they are considered storm fatalities.